nikouu/Filtering-list-with-another-list-Dotnet-Benchmarking/README.md

 #### `HashSetLinq`

 While allocations for `HashSetLinq` are often higher than the other top performers (still small enough when compared to the rest of the field), it easily outperforms for large datasets.
-I believe due to the `O(1)` lookup speed which at large datasets - even if we have to take the cost of converting the ID list into a `HashSet`.
+I believe due to the `O(1)` lookup speed for large datasets - even if we have to take the cost of converting the ID list into a `HashSet`.

 ```csharp
 public List<Customer> HashSetLinq(List<int> ids, List<Customer> customers)